 Marlene Wong is a member of the Learning, Research & Technology group.
 She manages the operations of and provides strategic leadership for the Werner Josten Performing Arts Library.
 She is responsible for and directs collection development and interdisciplinary selection in the subject specialty of the performing arts (music, theatre, dance), which includes acquisitions, and cataloging.
 She provides reference, research and teaching support for students and faculty in music, theatre, dance and related disciplines.
-She is attending the July 2019 ARL Digital Scholarship Institute at the University of Rochester.
+She recently attended the 2019 ARL Digital Scholarship Institute at the University of Rochester.

 Marlene began her career as a music cataloger in the Stanford University Music Library, and subsequently became the music librarian at the University of California, Davis, before coming to Smith College.

 She is a classically trained organist, established church musician, and a dancer-musician.
 She is a founding member of the trio formerly known as The Well Tempered Ukes.
 She studies voice, and is currently researching and studying for performance both the solo songs of Francis Poulenc written specifically to be sung by women, and those songs written to be sung to children.